 Meet our Board

-John Clarke, a Sr. PM with Milestone Environmental Contracting, has over 25 years in environmental engineering, 21 as a remedial contractor.
+John Clarke has over 25 years in environmental engineering as a remedial contractor.
 John combines technical knowledge with strong team building and client management skills.
 John has extensive experience in a range of remedial technologies including soil stabilization, cutoff wall design / installation, PRB wall installation, remedial plan development and implementation, and design build to name a few.
-Johns also has extensive experience in providing Emergency Response services to major industrial clients.
+John also has extensive experience in providing Emergency Response services to major industrial clients.
+In his spare time John can be found riding for pleasure.
+He has a son in the DEVO program.

 Alexa McClaren-Nabavi specializes in Aboriginal law.
 Alexa was called to the Bar in Alberta and British Columbia in 2003.
 Prior to law school, Alexa earned a Masters degree in Aboriginal history with a focus on residential schools.
 She then worked for the Federal Government as a treaty analyst and assistant negotiator and travelled to First Nations communities throughout BC and the Yukon to attend negotiation sessions.